An Audacious Conservation Métier

 Bonobo researchers face extraordinary challenges: political instability, the remote bonobo habitat and lack of research funding.

-Chimpanzees are also an endangered species.
-Although it's difficult to make accurate wild chimpanzee counts, the estimates range from 170,000 to 300,000 remaining individuals on the African continent.
+Chimpanzees are endangered and while it's difficult to make accurate wild chimpanzee counts, the remaining estimate numbers range from 170,000 to 300,000 individuals on the African continent.